 There is no book required for this class.
-Each lecture is based on research papers and/or online documentation covering a specific topic (i.e., readings).
-The slides for each lecture will be posted before each class.
-After each class, the voice-over video recordings of each sub-module of the lecture will be posted as well.
+Each module is based on research papers and/or online documentation covering a specific topic (i.e., readings).
 The readings should be used as reference material to clarify and add details to lectures.
+The lecture slides will be posted before class, and the video recordings of the lectures will be posted after class.